likehang1209-afk/source-aware-pedagogical-singing-evaluation/README.md

 - Third-party foundation-model weights.
 - Cached MERT, MuQ, BEATs, or openSMILE feature matrices.
 - Cloud credentials, SSH helpers, checkpoints, and private absolute paths.
+- The authors obtained permission from the SVQTD provider to redistribute the pseudonymized segment-level labels and derived prediction records included in this repository.

 Obtain SVQTD through the original dataset publication and follow its terms.
 The pseudonymous ID algorithm is documented so authorized users can recreate